jkuhno/ragis/README.md

 We are using LangChain to build our RAG analyzer, Gradio as UI framework and Nvidia cloud endpoints to run models.
 Azure queries are done with `msgraph` and `azure.monitor.query`.

 The RAG part of our app starts with `ChromaDB` vectorstore loading, where vector embedding is done with `NV-Embed-QA`.
 We prompt `meta/llama-3.1-70b-instruct` chat model to act as an assistant tasked with determining if an input incident is a "true positive" or "false positive", and give the retrieved documents from `ChromaDB` as context.
-Retriever is paramterized to include some added diversity in the data, without sacrificing too much accuracy.
+Retriever is parameterized to include some added diversity in the data, without sacrificing too much accuracy.

 Details on the azure queries:
 ```